-With the summer holidays in full swing, retail business owners will see an influx of people visiting local shops, shopping centres and supermarkets.
+During high peaks in the shopping calendar, retail business owners will see an influx of people visiting local shops, shopping centres and supermarkets.
 During this busy period and with so many people visiting stores, it can present the perfect opportunity for shoplifters to steal your goods.

 In Cardiff, shoplifting accounts for 9.88% of the cities crimes committed between July 2018 and June 2019.
 Although this number is small compared to other places around the UK, it can have a damaging effect on small retail businesses.

 To help prevent loses, here are 5 easy ways to prevent shoplifting.

 - Welcome, Every Customer – Welcoming every customer serves two functions.
 Firstly it makes genuine customers feel welcomed and looked after.
 Secondly, it demonstrates to potential shoplifters that you are paying attention – and that may be enough to dissuade them from trying to steal any of your stock.

 - Consider the layout and design of your store – Although you may occasionally meet a ‘Grab and Run’ shoplifter, more common ones are more likely to spend longer in your shop trying to conceal items on their person.
 These types of shoplifters need time and space, so you need to make sure your store doesn’t make it easy for them.
 Blindspots are the first thing a shoplifter will look for, so when designing your store, eliminate them by using mirrors and adequate lighting.
 Continuing with the first point and welcoming every customer, place your till quite close to the front of the store so you have a full view of both the shop front and the rest of the shop floor.
 Keep fixtures and displays low to increase your visibility.
 If you have change facilities, check on how many items they have when entering by giving them a tag and limit the number of items that they can enter with at one time.